Involutions of Azumaya algebras: An Azumaya Algebra with no Involution of the Second Kind

 \section{An Azumaya Algebra with no Involution of the Second Kind}

 We finally construct the example promised at the beginning of Section~\ref{sec:topology}.

 Throughout, the notation $x\Z$ means a free cyclic group, written additively, with a named generator $x$.
-Recall that for a topological space $X$, the sheaf cohomology group $ \Hoh^2(X,\units{\C}):=\Hoh^2(X,\cont(X,\units{\C}))$ is isomorphic to the singular cohomology group $\Hoh^3(X,\Z)$.
+Recall that for a topological space $X$, the sheaf cohomology group $ \Hoh^2(X,\units{\C}):=\Hoh^2(X,\cont(X,\units{\C}))$ is isomorphic to the singular cohomology group $\Hoh^3(X,\Z)$, see \cite[\S2.1]{asher_auel_azumaya_2017}, for instance.
 We shall use the latter group for the most part.